cpp-sc2/cpp-sc2/README.md

 ### Maps and Replays
 This repository only comes with a few maps for testing.
 Additional maps and replays can be found [here](https://github.com/Blizzard/s2client-proto#downloads).

-### Example bots
-For example of usage of this API please refer to [Suvorov bot](https://github.com/alkurbatov/suvorov-bot) and the [examples](https://github.com/cpp-sc2/cpp-sc2/tree/master/examples) folder.